sinecoug/chauffeur_tracker/docs/overview/workflow.md

 The service comprises two resources: [`drivers`](drivers) and [`schedules`](schedules).
 The [`drivers`](drivers) resource (containing the subscribed drivers to the service) works in synergy with the [`schedules`](schedules) resource (containing the schedules) to align drivers with their driving schedules.

-Using this cloud-based service, customers (family members) can register themselves to create and manage their own driving schedules.
+Using this cloud-based service, customers (drivers) can register themselves to create and manage their own driving schedules.
 When they're registered, customers can update and delete schedules to suit their needs.
 Adding schedules on customers' behalf is easy - if an organization is collaborating with drivers, for example, they might be delegated on-demand driving requests and assigned schedules from different sources.

 ## How to use the Chauffeur Tracker service